In this guide, you will find step-by-step instructions on how to change rear brake pads (and rotors) on Mercedes-Benz vehicles.

-The most common issue is that the plastic gear mounted on the steering column gets stuck, causing the steering adjustment motor to draw too much current.
-This problem is a problem we see with older vehicles and especially vehicles with easy entry/exit feature.
+The most common issue is that the plastic gear mounted on eBayon the steering column gets stuck, causing the steering adjustment motor to draw too much current.
+This problem is a problem we see with older vehicles, especially vehicles with easy entry/exit features.

-The steering wheel can only be adjusted in one direction.
+Why does a Mercedes-Benz steering wheel can only be adjusted in one direction?

 Then continue to hold the switch for five more seconds even after the steering wheel has stopped moving.
 Now move the steering wheel in the opposite direction, and once the steering wheel reaches the other limit, continue to hold the switch pressed for another five seconds.

-Mercedes steering wheel moves in and nout but not up and down
+Why does my Mercedes steering wheel adjust in and out but not up and down?

 Extended the steering wheel out using the adjustment switch.
 Tap on the steering wheel with the palm of your hand at the same time that you press the adjust button to move the steerin wheel down. .It may take a few tries and a good hit.
 This will fix it in most cases but do not carry this procedure if you do not feel comfortable.

-If the steering wheel will not adjust at all in any direction and you do not hear the steering column motor run, you may have an electrical problem or blown fuse.
-Check fuse for the driver's seat control unit.
+If the steering wheel will not adjust in all directions and you do not hear the steering column motor run, you may have an electrical problem or blown a fuse.
+Check the fuse for the driver's seat control unit.
 The steering wheel does not have its own fuse.

-If the fuse is not blown and you do not have a fault code stored in the driver's seat control unit, then you may have a broken nylon link between the steering column and the motor(often called dogbone) or a faulty motor.
+If the fuse is not blown and you do not have a fault code stored in the driver's seat control unit, you may have a broken nylon link between the steering column and the motor(often called dogbone), a faulty motor.